gongahkia/nidus-core/README.md

 General notes

 * Everything below must be synced to relevant schema in firebase and ensure values are updated live
+* Remove bug on both chart displays where clicking it brings users to another page, that isn't necessary anymore

 Anonymous user

-1. Dashboard screen
-    * Clicking the pool value should bring users to a more in-depth screen with graphs that shows growing pool value over time
-2. Lending/Borrowing screen
+1. Lending/Borrowing screen
     * Should show a singular market dashboard for borrowing (under juicefinance's lending) where all functionality is gatekept under logging in
     * Similar to Aave also

 Logged in user

-1. Dashboard screen
-    * Clicking the pool value should bring users to a more in-depth screen with graphs that shows growing pool value over time
-2. Deposit/Lending/Borrowing screen
+1. Deposit/Lending/Borrowing screen
     1. Users MUST always deposit assets first and will then be asked to exchange it for XSgd (DEPOSIT)
         * **DON'T SHOW MULTI-ASSET DEPOSIT FOR NOW!!!
 INSTEAD LET USERS JUST DEPOSIT XSGD STRAIGHT!!!**
         * Allowed assets: BTC, ETH, USDT, USDC